America’s job crisis is a misnomer considering people with jobs are employed and/or neither employed nor unemployed in the labor force.

 But, America does not have the WILL to reverse this trend.

-European allies are dependent on our jobs and subsidies for their economic support and growth—so our economic withdrawal could have many unpleasant consequences.
+“So-called European and Asian allies” are dependent on our jobs and subsidies for their economic support and growth—so our economic withdrawal could have many unpleasant consequences.

 Therefore, America is between a rock and a hard place—and so is its labor force.